dagiteferi/ai-portfolio-platform/Docs/backend_rag_document.md

 ### Retrieval-Augmented Generation (RAG)

-Imagine you have a vast library of information (your knowledge base).
+Imagine you have a vast library of information (my knowledge base).
 When someone asks a question, instead of trying to answer from memory alone, you first quickly find the most relevant "books" (retrieval) and then use those books to formulate a precise answer (generation).
 That's RAG.
 In my case, the "books" are documents about my profile, and the "librarian" is a vector database.

 **Why RAG?**

 *   **Accuracy & Factuality:** RAG grounds the LLM's responses in specific, verifiable information from my portfolio, reducing hallucinations and ensuring accuracy.
-*   **Up-to-Date Information:**  can update my portfolio content without retraining the entire LLM.
+*   **Up-to-Date Information:** I can update my portfolio content without retraining the entire LLM.
-*   **Reduced LLM Size:** The LLM doesn't need to memorize  entire portfolio; it only needs to be good at understanding context and generating text.
+*   **Reduced LLM Size:** The LLM doesn't need to memorize my entire portfolio; it only needs to be good at understanding context and generating text.

 ### LangGraph

 Think of LangGraph as a blueprint for how my AI thinks and acts.
-It allows  to define a sequence of steps (nodes) and decisions (edges) that the AI follows to process a user's input, retrieve information, generate a response, and update its memory.
+It allows me to define a sequence of steps (nodes) and decisions (edges) that the AI follows to process a user's input, retrieve information, generate a response, and update its memory.
 It's a state machine that ensures a structured and predictable flow for complex AI interactions.

 **Why LangGraph?**